 Along with Elvis who wore one in 1954 movie, King Creole, James Dean is also credited with helping to make the Harrington windcheater jacket ( or Golf Jacket) a classic menswear staple.
 A lighter alternative to leather, it provides ideal protection from the wind and rain.
 Since then, it’s been worn by all manner of people including Steve McQueen and Daniel Craig.
 Such is its legendary appeal, even I have one.
 After all, we all want to exude a little James Dean cool, don’t we?

-These are just a few 1950s menswear looks you can easily re-create.
-What other 1950s looks do you want to wear?
+These are just a few 1950s menswear styles you can easily re-create.
+What other Men’s 50s outfits would you like to see?